COVID-19 reported at three more Greater Victoria schools - Saanich News

-Three more Greater Victoria schools have been hit by COVID-19 exposures, according to Island Health’s list.
+Another three Greater Victoria schools are dealing with COVID-19 exposures, according to Island Health.

-Students and staff who attended Margaret Jenkins Elementary on Nov.
-1 may have been exposed to the virus.
-At Hans Helgesen Elementary, those in the building on Oct, 27, 28 or 29 were also at risk.
-And, at Ecole Victor-Brodeur, people may have come in contact with the virus on Oct.
-26, 27, 28 or 29.
+Students and staff who attended Wishart Elementary on Nov.
+1, 2, 3, 4 or 5 may have come in contact with the virus.
+At Rogers Elementary, those who were at school on Nov.
+4 were also at risk.
+And, at St. Joseph’s Elementary, people may have been exposed on Oct.
+25, 26, 27, 28 or 29.

-As of Nov.
-5, Island Health has 11 Greater Victoria schools on its exposures list.
+In total, there are 12 Greater Victoria schools handling possible exposures as of Nov.
+12.

 Exposures indicate single confirmed cases of the virus that aren’t linked to others in the school.
 Island Health said when a school is added to its list, it may be dealing with one or more exposures.
 If transmission is shown between two or more of those cases, it becomes a cluster.